 Personal injury claims related to last month’s ceiling collapse at London’s Apollo Theatre could top £1 million, experts say.

-The historic West End venue made national headlines when 79 audience members were injured during the incident on December 19, which occurred during a production of acclaimed stage show The Curious Incident of the Dog in the Night-Time.
+The historic West End venue made national headlines when 79 audience members were injured during the incident on December 19, which occurred during a production of the acclaimed stage show The Curious Incident of the Dog in the Night-Time.

 Theatre insurance specialist Andy Rudge, who represents a leading entertainment insurance firm, suggests each claim could cost a minimum of between £5,000 and £10,000.
 This figure could increase still further if, as predicted, some victims need to make a serious injury claim.